-8. Corporate governance and business sustainability report
+8. Corporate governance & Business sustainability report

-Your company is part of the GlaxoSmithKline Plc group and conforms to norms ofCorporate Governance adopted by them.
-As a Listed Company necessary measures are taken tocomply with the Listing Obligations and Disclosures Regulations 2015 (LODR) with theStock Exchanges.
+Your Company is part of the GlaxoSmithKline plc group and conforms to norms ofCorporate Governance adopted by them.
+As a listed Company necessary measures are taken tocomply with the Listing Obligations & Disclosures Regulations 2015 (LODR) with theStock Exchanges.
 A report on Corporate Governance along with a certificate of compliancefrom the Auditors given in Annexure B' forms a part of this Report.
-Further aBusiness Responsibility Report describing the initiatives taken by your company from anenvironmental social and governance perspective given in Annexure C' formsa part of this Report.
+Further aBusiness Responsibility Report describing the initiatives taken by your Company from anEnvironmental Social and Governance perspective are given in Annexure C' whichforms a part of this Annual Report.

-As per the provisions of Section 139 of the Companies Act 2013 Deloitte Haskins &Sells LLP Chartered Accountants were appointed as the Statutory Auditors of your companyfor the period of five years at the ninety second Annual General Meeting held on 25 July2017 to hold office from the conclusion of the said Meeting till the conclusion of theninety seventh Annual General Meeting to be held in 2022 on a remuneration to be determined by the Boardof Directors.
-Their appointment was subject to ratification by theMembers of your company at every Annual General Meeting.
-Pursuant to the amendments made to section 139 of the Companies Act 2013by the Companies (Amendment) Act 2017 effective from 7 May 2018 the requirement for seeking ratification of the Members for theappointment of the Statutory Auditors has been withdrawn from the statute.
-In view ofabove ratification of the members at Annual General Meeting is not being sought.
+As per the provisions of section 139 of the Companies Act 2013 Deloitte Haskins andSells LLP Chartered Accountants were appointed as the Statutory Auditors of the Companyfor the period of five years at the 92nd Annual General Meeting held on 25 July2017 to hold office from the conclusion of the said Meeting till the conclusion of the 97thAnnual General Meeting to be held in 2022 on a remuneration to be determined by the Boardof Directors.
+Their appointment was subject to ratification of the Company at every AnnualGeneral Meeting.
+Pursuant to the amendments made to section 139 of the Companies Act 2013by the Companies (Amendment) Act 2017 effective from 7 May 2018 the requirement ofseeking ratification of the Statutory Auditors has been withdrawn from the statute.
+Inview of the above ratification at Annual General Meeting is not being sought.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Rules madethereunder your company has appointed Parikh & Associates Practicing Company Secretaries toundertake Secretarial Audit of your company.
-The Report of the Secretarial Auditor isannexed to the Board Report as Annexure D' which forms a part ofthis Report.
-The Secretarial Audit Report does not contain any qualification reservation or adverseremark.
+Pursuant to the provisions of section 204 of the Act and the Rules made thereunderthe Company has appointed Parikh & Associates Practicing Company Secretaries toundertake Secretarial Audit of the Company.
+The Report of the Secretarial Auditor isannexed to the Board Report as Annexure 'D' which forms a part of this Report.
+TheSecretarial Audit Report does not contain any qualification reservation or adverseremark.

-Pursuant to Section 148 of the Companies Act 2013 the Board of Directors on therecommendation of Audit Committee have appointed R. Nanabhoy & Co. the CostAccountants for conducting the audit of the cost accounting records maintained by your company for itsFormulations for 2020-21.
-The Committee recommended ratification2020-21 to the Shareholders at the ensuing Annual General Meeting.
+Pursuant to Section 148 of the Companies Act 2013 the Board of Directors on therecommendation of the Audit Committee have appointed R. Nanabhoy & Co. the CostAccountants for conducting the audit of the cost accounting records maintained by theCompany for its Formulations for FY 2021-22.
+The Committee recommended ratification2020-21 to the Shareholders of the Company at the ensuing Annual General Meeting.

-10. Transfer of equity shares unpaid/unclaimed dividend to the Investor EducationProtection Fund (IEPF)
+10 Transfer of equity shares unpaid/Unclaimed dividend to the Investor EducationProtection Fund (IEPF)

-In line with the statutory requirements your company has transferred to the credit ofthe Investor Education and Protection Fund set up by the Government of India equityshares in respect of which dividend had remained unpaid/ unclaimed for a period of sevenconsecutive years within the timelines laid down by the MCA.Unpaid/unclaimed dividend for seven years or more has also been transferred to the IEPFpursuant to the requirements under the Act.
+In line with the statutory requirements the Company has transferred to the credit ofthe Investor Education and Protection Fund set up by the Government of India the equityshares in respect of which dividend had remained unpaid/ unclaimed for a period of sevenconsecutive years within the timelines laid down by the Ministry of Corporate Affairs.Unpaid/unclaimed dividend for seven years or more has also been transferred to the IEPFpursuant to the requirements under the Act.

-11. Compliance with secretarial standards
+11 Compliance with secretarial standards

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated in Section 134(3) M of the Companies Act 2013 and therules framed thereunder is attached herewith as Annexure F' which forms apart of this Report.
-The Disclosures pertaining to the remuneration and other details asrequired under Section 197(12) of the Companies Act 2013 and the rules made thereunder isenclosed as Annexure G' which forms a part of this Report.
-Pursuant toSection 129(3) of the Companies Act 2013 a statement in form AOC-1 containingsalient features of the Financial Statements of the Subsidiary Company is attached.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated in section 134(3) M of the Companies Act 2013 and therules framed thereunder is attached herewith as Annexure 'E' which forms a part of thisReport.
+The disclosures pertaining to the remuneration and other details as requiredunder section 197(12) of the Companies Act 2013 and the rules made thereunder areenclosed asAnnexure 'F' which forms a part of this Report.
+Pursuant to section 129(3) ofthe Companies Act 2013 a statement in form "AOC-1" containing salientfeatures of the Financial Statements of the Subsidiary Company is attached.

-The information relating to top ten employees interms of remuneration and employees who were in receipt of remuneration of not less than Rs 1.02 cores during the year or Rs8.5 lakhs per month during any part of the yearforms part of this report and will beprovided to any Shareholder on a written request tothe Company Secretary.
+Although the audited statements of accounts relating to the Company's Subsidiary are nolonger required to be attached to the Company's Annual Report the same is enclosed as andin way of better disclosure practice.
+The information relating to top ten employees interms of remuneration and employees who were in receipt of remuneration of not less than Rs.1.02 cores during the year or Rs.
+8.5 lakhs per month during any part of the yearforms part of this report and will be provided to any shareholder on a written request tothe Company Secretary.
 In terms of Section 136 of the Act the said report will beavailable for inspection of the shareholders through electronic mode.
-The shareholders maywrite an email email@example.com mentioning Request for Inspection" in thesubject of the email.
+The shareholders maywrite an email email@example.com by mentioning "Request for Inspection" in thesubject of the email.